Plan-Code-Review Workflow

 What’s inside

-Agents (17): backend-architect, frontend-architect, backend-reviewer, frontend-reviewer, e2e-runner, requirements-analyst, tech-stack-researcher, security-engineer, and others—all aligned to the compounding cycle.
+Agents (17): backend-architect, frontend-architect, backend-reviewer, frontend-reviewer, e2e-runner, database-expert, requirements-analyst, tech-stack-researcher, security-engineer, performance-engineer, architecture-strategist, system-architect, pattern-recognition-specialist, refactoring-expert, learning-guide, technical-writer, deep-research-agent—all aligned to the compounding cycle.

 Rules (6): core-standards, compounding-dev-cycle, typescript, react, api-routes, e2e-tests.